zarqman/markdown_views/README.md

 ## Gem versions

-The 0.x series used RedCarpet and CodeRay.
+The 3.x series uses CommonMarker 1.x and Rouge.
+It is compatible with Rails 6.1-8+.
-(There was no 1.x series.)
+The 2.x series uses CommonMarker 0.x and Rouge.
+It is compatible with Rails 5.0-8.0.

-The 2.x series uses CommonMarker and Rouge.
+#### Upgrading from 2.x to 3.x

-#### Upgrading from 0.x to 2.x
+CommonMarker 1.x swapped out the underlying parser.
+While the rendered markdown output is very similar, the configuration flags were reworked.
+This gem's defaults are roughly the same as before.
+However, if your configuration was previously customized, it will need to be updated.

-The configuration options have changed.
-The defaults are roughly the same as before.
-However, if you had customized them previously, then it will need to be revisited.
+CommonMarker 1's new syntax highlighting is not used, with preference instead given to Rouge.
+This preserves rendering compatibility, including existing stylesheets.

-Similarly, the provided stylesheets for syntax highlighting have been changed.
-If you were importing the 'coderay' stylesheet before, then a new stylesheet will need to be selected.
-Try 'rouge.colorful' or one of the others included in app/assets/stylesheets.
+The stylesheets were refreshed from Rouge 4.4 which corrects a few missing CSS selectors.
+The github stylesheet was also renamed from `rouge.github` to `rouge.github.light`.

 ## Contributing